mayahq/mayalabs-sdk-python/README.md

 # finds and outputs a summary of the first matching wiki page
 ```

-This
+PAC-1 takes in steps written in English, writes & assembles a discrete program graph, and deploys ready-to-use software on our compute infrastructure, that you can call within your code.
+You can set up missing dependencies / visualize the flow of logic by following the link to flow-based editor it provides after deployment.

 ## Command Line Usage

-We have an early preview of iterative script generation using our CLI.
-Try :
+Today, script need to be manually written step-by-step, but we are offering early WIP preview of iterative script generation via our CLI.
+Try running:

 ```
 $ mayalabs instruct -c 'fetch Name and Email from gsheet, write function to merge all columns, and return data'
 ```

-And then use the generated function as you wish.
+And then use the generated script as function.

 ## Development